jmshal/pokevision-cli/readme.md

-**The PokéVision servers are now behind CloudFlare DDoS protection, meaning right now the tool does not function.
-I've contacted the PokéVision team to see if we can work out a solution - as this tool is meant to lessen the load teams put on their servers.**
+**The PokéVision servers are now behind CloudFlare DDoS protection, meaning it's possible that during certain parts of the day, the cli is unable to communicate with their servers.**

 # (Unofficial) PokéVision CLI